Find My: Devices

-Users can find the location of their Apple devices and play a sound on the device at maximum volume, a useful feature if the device has been mislaid.
-A device can also be marked as lost, locking the device with a password and suspending sensitive features such as Apple Pay.
+Users can find the location of their Apple devices and play a sound on the device at maximum volume.
+A device can also be marked as lost, locking the device with a password and suspending sensitive features such as Apple Wallet.
 Lost mode also allows a user to leave a message and contact information on the lock screen of the device.

-A user can also choose to erase a device, deleting all content and settings, which is useful if the device contains sensitive information, however the device can no longer be located after this action is performed.
+A user can also choose to erase a device, deleting all content and settings, which is useful if the device contains sensitive information; however, the device can no longer be located after this action is performed.
 After the erase is complete, the message can still be displayed and the device will be activation locked.
 This makes it hard for someone to use or sell the device.
 An Apple ID password is required to turn off Find My, sign out of iCloud, erase the device, or reactivate a device after an activation lock.

-Since iOS 15, users can locate their iPhone 11 or later for up to 5 hours after the phone battery was drained, or 24 if it was turned off by the user manually (SE 2nd and 3rd generation excluded), thanks to the power reserve.
-Meanwhile the iPhone Xr and Xs support the power reserve as well, those can’t be located when turned off.
-Apple hasn’t communicated on how the feature works and why it is exclusive to these models but it’s likely that the feature uses the iPhone U1 chip exclusive to the iPhone 11 and later.
+Since iOS 15, Apple added a feature to locate an iPhone 11 or later for up to 5 hours after the battery is nominally drained, or up to 24 if it was powered off manually by the user (iPhone SE models excluded), through the power reserve feature.

+To be eligible to claim on a stolen or lost iPhone when covered with AppleCare+ with theft and loss coverage, Find My must be active on the user's device.

 Items

 With the release of iOS 14.3, third-party Bluetooth items and accessories with support for the Find My network accessory program can also be tracked, under a separate "Items" tab.
 If something is lost but out of Bluetooth range, the app will display the last known location until another iOS, iPadOS, or macOS device is nearby.
 Similar to Apple's own devices, third-party items can be placed into a "lost mode" which prevents others from pairing to the device.
 Lost items can be identified from within the Find My app, allowing a user to see a message or contact information from the owner of the lost item.

-Unlike other "key finders", AirTags also use ultra-wideband technology to find lost items (if the Apple device used for searching supports it).
+AirTags also use ultra-wideband technology to find lost items, if the Apple device used for searching supports it (iPhone 11 or later, except iPhone SE and iPhone 16e models).

+Starting 2024, Apple partnered with some airlines that will use the Find My Items location as part of their customers service process and investigation to locate lost and delayed baggage.

+Lawsuits and privacy concerns

+Friends

+Find My, as well as its predecessor Find My Friends, raised privacy issues arising from tracking a user's location, without notification.
+Several safety features mean a user shares their location only with people they choose and can revoke permission at any time.
+"Friends" can track only users who have accepted an access request.
+A user can remove a person from access at any time or make the tracking temporary.